E5: A Tunable Optical Kagome Lattice

 In a material system, electronic and optical properties arise due to the organization of the atoms in a crystal lattice structure.
 In E5 we artificially create a crystal lattice structure using interfering laser light.
 We then expose a Bose-Einstein Condensate to this periodic potential, and watch as the BEC behaves in ways similar to electrons in a solid crystal.
 This is a tunable and defect-free means of exploring how physical properties arise from crystal lattice structure.

 The kagome lattice has three sites per unit cell.
 We create this optical potential landscape by overlaying two commensurate lattices: an attractive 532 nm triangular lattice and a repulsive 1064 nm triangular lattice.
 We then load a BEC of Rb-87 atoms into the structure that we have created.
-We can then dynamically control the relative phase of the lattices, leading to a variety of accessible lattice geometries.
+We can then dynamically control the relative phase of the lattices, leading to a variety of accessible lattice geometries, as illustrated in the figure. (a) shows our accessible optical lattice geometries, in real and reciprocal space. (b) shows populations in the first order diffraction peaks as we scan between a 1D stripe lattice and the kagome geometry.

 The second excited energy band of the kagome lattice, which is dispersionless and highly degenerate, may support various exotic many-body quantum states in the cold atom system.
 We have explored two experimental approaches of populating atoms in higher bands of the kagome superlattice.
 In the first, we prepare the atoms in a lattice where all atoms occupy a single site within a unit cell, and then dynamically change the geometry so that the occupied site corresponds to a higher energy level within the s-orbital.
 The populated atoms in higher orbitals can be selectively resolved in band mapping.
 In the second approach, we modulate the phases of the lattice beams to invert the tunneling energy and thus the band structure.